'Safe-cations' Are Probably the Smartest Pandemic Travel Trend—Here’s How to Plan Yours

 In the same vein, it might offer you peace of mind to head somewhere familiar.
 “Revisit destinations you’ve been to before: There’s a feeling of comfort when we visit places we know well,” experts say.
 “Take this time to revisit those hidden gems you’ve enjoyed before.”

-The reality is, until there's a vaccine, all travel is technically a risk, but it’s still possible and 100 percent your prerogative.
+The reality is, even with vaccines available, all travel is technically a risk, especially while the rest of the population still needs to be inoculated—but it’s still possible and 100 percent your prerogative to get out of town.
 The CDC maintains that one of the easiest ways to contract the virus is person-to-person contact; it can spread between people via respiratory droplets (a cough, sneeze, or saliva) from six feet away.

 So to be as responsible as possible, it's up to you and those you’re traveling with to keep up all those social distancing and safety habits you’ve been practicing at home.
 Wipe down commonly touched surfaces, wash hands regularly (and properly), don’t touch your face, don’t share drinks or utensils, wear a face mask in public spaces, and avoid large gatherings whenever possible.